songlin-zheng/SI507_final/README.md

 # SI507_final

+Code is in 2 parts: data acquisition in si507_final_project.ipynb, process and presentation in slzheng_presentation.py.

-There is some issue with the .ipynb file downloaded from colab website.
-If you are having trouble executing my code, please contact me and I'll find other ways to show you the code.
+Downloaded colab notebook encounters a format problem.
+If you have issue executing my code, please tell me and I'll share permission to my notebook online.

+I've hidden the mal_client.py file which holds myAnimelist.net client id and secret.
+This file is only used to enable myAnimelist.net API and fetch anime.csv data.
+If you want to test this part, please tell me and I'll share this file.

+I've shared the .csv and .sqlite file for the streamlit application to run.

+To run the presentation, simply run "streamlit run slzheng_presentation.py".